-What if instead of managing CPTSD symptoms indefinitely, you stepped into one complete container designed to resolve complex trauma at the root?
+What if instead of managing CPTSD symptoms indefinitely, you resolved your complex trauma at the root?

 This is what it looks like to commit to resolving CPTSD, not managing it. ❤️